By Faith, Not By Sight

 “So we fix our eyes,” Paul wrote, “not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal….
 We live by faith, not by sight” (2 Corinthians 4:18; 5:7).

 As we walk through this life, we trust in our great, caring Shepherd to lead us safely.
-At times the path may wind through green pastures and beside still waters.
+Sometimes the path winds through green pastures and beside still waters.
 At other times it may traverse the valley of the shadow of death.
 At all times, though, God is with his people today as he was with the saints of old.

 Those men and women of God “were still living by faith when they died.
 They did not receive the things promised; they only saw them and welcomed them from a distance.
 And they admitted that they were aliens and strangers on earth….
 Therefore God is not ashamed to be called their God, for he has prepared a city for them” (Hebrews 11:13, 16).